-For the 2026/2027 WAEC session, the West African Examination Council (WAEC) is set to release WAEC Chemistry Practical Specimen 2026/2027 batch of practical specimens to guide school candidates in their laboratory preparation.
+For the 2026 WAEC Practical Chemistry 2026 session, the West African Examination Council (WAEC) is set to release WAEC Chemistry Practical Specimen 2026/2027 batch of practical specimens to guide school candidates in their laboratory preparation.
 These specimens outline the exact apparatus, reagents, labelled solutions, and practical areas that are likely to be tested.

 In this comprehensive guide, you will learn: